Pronghorn

 This mother had just given birth to the second of two fawns a few minutes before this picture.

 There are no native antelopes in America.
 The animal found in North America's west is the pronghorn, which Americans have dubbed the American Antelope.
 The pronghorn is the last member of its biological family, but its population is growing.
-Wyoming and Yellowstone National Park are places where you can see these animals in their natural habitat.
+Wyoming and Yellowstone National Park are ideal places to see these animals in their natural habitat.

-The Antilocapra americana, pronghorn, is the fastest land animal in the Western Hemisphere and second fastest in the world to the cheetah.
+The Antilocapra americana, pronghorn, is the fastest land animal in the Western Hemisphere and the second fastest in the world, after the cheetah.

 Cheetahs can run 61-70 mph (98-112.7 kph) for only 30 seconds, or about 700 yards.